mikemckiernan/GenerativeAIExamples/docs/README.md

 The user guides cover the core details of the provided example and how to configure and use different features to make your own chains.

 * [LLM Inference Server](./rag/llm_inference_server.md): Learn about the service which accelerates LLM inference time using TRT-LLM.
-* [Integration with Nvidia AI Playground](./rag/aiplayground.md): Understand how to access **NVIDIA AI Playground** on NGC which allows developers to experience state of the art LLMs accelerated on NVIDIA DGX Cloud with NVIDIA TensorRT nd Triton Inference Server.
 * [Configuration Guide](./rag/configuration.md): The complete guide to all the configuration options available in the `config.yaml` file.
 * [Frontend](./rag/frontend.md): Learn more about the sample playground provided as part of the workflow.
 * [Chat Server Guide](./rag/chat_server.md): Learn about the chat server which exposes core API's for end user.